gabriel-nascimentogn/SpringProfile/README.md

 # SpringProfile
 Sample spring project using Spring Profiles, automation Test and deploy in Cloud, through Docker image.

-# Import Step for Configuration Docker image.
+# Steps for Configuration Docker image.

 ## 1- Create a sample file "Dockerfile" and need to pass the parameters bellow